 Hoan has worked with local organizations, community leaders, and local government to address and solve social justice and economic issues affecting Chicago.
 Hoan has led work with community leaders to reduce gun violence, helped create job opportunities for young people, and supported work to develop trauma-informed policies with Chicago Public Schools to ensure schools understand student trauma and create safer learning environments.
 He also led infrastructure work to launch Chicago’s Home for Social Innovation, a center where social entrepreneurs, community experts, and technology professionals collaborate to pilot new initiatives to better impact Chicagoans and build a more equitable city.

 Recently, he led grassroots initiatives to get communities most left behind immediate Covid-19 relief via food and essential products throughout the pandemic.
 Hoan also worked to get LGBTQ+ youth and individuals experiencing homelessness the resources they need to survive this pandemic, while working alongside community members on mutual aid efforts.
 Hoan has led investments to get community leaders resources to support students and prioritize mental health services.

 Through his work at Chicago Beyond, Hoan led investments of millions of dollars directly into communities and ensured that funding is set up to create long-lasting change and support programs for years to come.
 He knows what it takes to make change in Chicago and has first-hand experience working with government officials and communities to make Chicago a more equal city.

-Before Hoan began working in social impact investments at Chicago Beyond, he worked in technology innovation and is the former CEO and Co-founder of Tifyn, a technology company that created jobs for women, immigrants, and working families.
+Before Hoan began working in social impact investments at Chicago Beyond, he worked in innovation, technology startups, product design, and social entrepreneurship.
 Prior to that, he worked in consulting and education policy research.